2players/phaser3-starter/README.md

 ## Writing Code

-After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running `npm start`.

-After starting the development server with `npm start`, you can edit any files in the `src` folder and webpack will automatically recompile and reload your server (available at `http://localhost:8080` by default).
+Just like writing general JavaScript project with Webpack.

 ## Deploying Code

-Put the contents of the `dist` folder in a publicly-accessible location.
+Put the contents of the `dist` folder in a public location.

 ## License